wocnorz/freeChatGPT3.5/README.md

 Welcome to the ChatGPT API Free Reverse Proxy, offering free self-hosted API access to ChatGPT (`gpt-3.5-turbo`) with OpenAI's familiar structure, so no code changes are needed.

-## Quick Links

-- [Join our Discord Community](https://discord.pawan.krd) for support and questions.
-	- ⚡Note: Your Discord account must be at least 7 days old to be able join our Discord community.

 ## Table of Contents

 - [Features](#features)